CICM/HoaLibrary-Faust/README.md

 - rotate : applies a rotation of the sound field.

-- encoder3D : encodes a signal in the 3D circular harmonics domain depending on an order of decomposition and an angle.
+- encoder3D : encodes a signal in the 3D circular harmonics domain depending on an order of decomposition and two angle.

 - optimBasic3D, optimMaxRe3D, optimInPhase3D : weights the 3D circular harmonics signals depending to the ambisonics optimization.
 It can be "basic" for no optimization, "maxRe" or "inPhase".